diyclassics/diyclassics.github.io/_posts/2017-10-05-digital-approaches-to-latin-vocabulary.md

 - Rydberg-Cox, J. A, and A. Mahoney.
 2002.
 “Vocabulary Building in the Perseus Digital Library.”
 CO 79(4): 145–149.
 - Trzaskoma, S. 2011.
 “Innovation in Recent Intermediate Greek Textbooks?”
 Teaching Classical Languages 3(1): 63-70.
 - Vanderpool, E. 2016.
 “A Digital Bridge to Authentic Latin: Eutropius for a New Generation.”
 Thesis, Monmouth College.

-Photo credit: Detail from Diederich's 1939 *The frequency of Latin words and their endings*.